To use our advanced search functionality (to search for terms in specific content), please use syntax such as the following examples:

-It is big business as the huge crowds generate revenue for hotels, restaurants and party venues.
-Television and radio shows garner large audiences as fans devour the details of the game.
-The head coaches of the major college teams are often the highest paid educators in the system, earning millions of dollars.
+Football season is big business as the huge crowds generate revenue for hotels, restaurants, and party venues.
+Television and radio programs garner large audiences as fans devour the details of the game.
+The head coaches of the major college teams are often the highest-paid educators in the system, earning millions of dollars.

-Players are scouted from an early age as coaches look for talent to be recruited for college play later.
+Players are scouted from an early age as coaches look for talent to be recruited for college-level play later.
 Colleges fiercely compete for the top talent, which is required if their teams are to win consistently.
-The game teaches self-discipline, hard work and team play.
-It brings a lot of joy and excitement to the lives of the players, their families and fans.
+The game teaches self-discipline, hard work, and team play.
+It brings a lot of joy and excitement to the lives of the players, their families, and fans.

 With these things in mind, what could be wrong with this popular sport?

 As with most things, timing is everything.
 Anciently, Solomon, the wise king of Israel wrote, “To everything there is a season, a time for every purpose under heaven” (Ecclesiastes 3:1).
 There is a time for work and a time for play—and there should be a time for worship.